IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 3 - RPA Server.md

    ![image-2021gitconnect](images/RPA-ReserveNow.png)
 4. On the reservation page, make the appropriate selections as below.
 Once done, click **Submit**.
    ![image-2021gitconnect](images/RPA-ReservationDetails.png)
-5. Once you have reserved an environment, you will receive an email with a link to access the management console for the environment including a password (**Desktop Access Information**).
-It also contains a **URL to access the IBM RPA Rest Service remotely (Application Service Information)**, please copy the Application Service Information URL and change **HTTP** to **HTTPS**.
+5. Once you have reserved an environment, you will receive an email with a link to access the management console including a password (**Desktop URL and Desktop password**).
+It also contains a **URL to access the IBM RPA Rest Service remotely** cycled in the first redbox, please copy the URL and change **HTTP** to **HTTPS**.
 This will be used in the Workflow solution.
    ![image-2021gitconnect](images/RPA-ReservationEmail.png)
 6. Click the **Desktop Access link** above to open your environment.
 When you are prompted to enter environment password, enter the desktop password above.
 Wait a few minutes, your environment will be started as below.
    ![image-2021gitconnect](images/RPA-EnvironmentConsole.png)